elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

   [multi-core web server](https://www.digitalocean.com/pricing/#droplet).
 - The Phoenix web framework provides us with the ability to create new projects quickly.
-For web developers that have worked with Ruby on Rails, the concepts will be very familiar and easy to pick up.
+For web developers that have worked with Ruby on Rails, the concepts will be familiar and easy to pick up.
 - Elixir also inherits amazing features from other languages:
   - Ruby's readable syntax and philosophy of developer happiness.
   - Erlang's stability and scalability.